-More and more people are using screen recorders these days, whether for presentations, YouTube channels, demos, or tutorials.
-But paying for yet another app in a long list of expensive apps doesn’t sound very attractive.
-So, we’re making things a little easier by using our thorough experience of screen recording and video publishing to pick out the best free options for screen recording, no matter what kind of job you have in mind.
+Screen recorders have soared in popularity in recent years, thanks to a growing interest in demos, presentations, tutorials, and YouTube channels.
+But no one wants to pay for another piece of software when there are plenty of free alternatives on the market.
+So, we’re making things a little easier by using our thorough experience of screen recording and video publishing to pick out the best free options available, no matter what kind of job you have in mind.

-Our top pick is the excellent open-source OBS Studio, but don’t let that stop you from looking at our other options as well!
-We have picked options for a variety of different users, all free to use.
+Our top pick is the excellent open-source OBS Studio, but don’t let that stop you from looking at other options, as there are plenty worth considering.
+Below are our favorites, each of which is free to use.

 OBS Studio (Windows, Mac, Linux)